Jonathan Spector

 Jonathan Michael Paul Spector (born March 1, 1986) is an American former soccer player who played as a defender.
 In his 16-year career playing first-team soccer he played over 400 games for club and country, and helped the United States win the CONCACAF Gold Cup in 2007.
 He earned 36 caps for the United States national team.
-He is now the Head of International Player Recruitment and Development for MLS side Atlanta United.
+He is now the Head of Scouting for MLS side Atlanta United.

 Spector started his professional career in England when he was signed by Manchester United as a teenager, but rarely appeared for the club.
 He played on loan at Charlton Athletic, then in 2006 joined West Ham United, for whom he played over 100 games before he was released at the end of the 2010–11 season.
-He then spent five-and-a-half seasons with Birmingham City.
+He then spent five and a half seasons with Birmingham City.
 Spector then played for MLS club Orlando City and had a short spell with Scottish club Hibernian.
 He retired as a player in 2019.

 Although he began playing as a striker during his youth career, Spector was converted into a defender as a professional.
 He most commonly played as a right-back, although he occasionally appeared across the defensive line and in central midfield.

 Early life

-Spector was born and grew up in the Chicago suburb of Arlington Heights, Illinois.
-He is Jewish.
-His father is of English and Irish ancestry, and his mother was born in Siegen, Germany; as a result of this, Spector has a German passport, which allowed him to play in England without needing a work permit.
+Spector was born and grew up in the Chicago suburb of Arlington Heights, Illinois the youngest of 4 children.
+He is Lutheran but his Paternal Grandfather was Jewish.
+His father is of Russian, English and Irish ancestry, and his mother was born in Siegen, Germany; as a result of this, Spector has a German passport, which allowed him to play in England without needing a work permit.
 Spector's grandfather, Art Spector, was an NBA basketball player and the first player to be signed by the Boston Celtics in 1946, which led to him becoming known as the "Original Celtic".
 He died in June 1987, when Jonathan was 15 months old.

 Spector attended St. Peter Lutheran Junior High School and St. Viator High School, where he played high school soccer.
 He was an Amateur Athletic Union basketball standout.
 He started his club soccer career with Schwaben AC in Buffalo Grove, Illinois, before joining national power Chicago Sockers (2003).
 He also played youth soccer with Chicago Fire (2003) and Manchester United (2003).
 He graduated from the United States Soccer Federation's Bradenton Academy at the age of 17 in the summer of 2003.